ascend-io/ascend-community/ottos_expeditions/README.md

   4. Once the project finishes building, click on **guide_performance_summiting_success_rates** in the **Build Explorer** panel and run the flow to see the results.
       - In the case where the **Build Explorer** panel is not already open, click on **Show Build Panel** in the bottom right.

-### 5. Takeaways

-  1. How to use Otto, the Ascend AI!

-### 6. Congratulations!
+### 5. Congratulations!
 Amazing!
-You've completed Expedition 3!
-Ready for the next?
+You've completed Expedition 3 and on the way, made friends with Otto, the ever helpful AI!
+Ready for the next adventure?

 ---